 Convicted of sin, the outward ones began to vanish, the boozing and the smoking and the whoring and the cussing, but he became aware of an even fiercer battle between sin and holiness that was taking place in his thoughts.
 This warfare continues today, as each day he labors to become more conformed to the image of Jesus Christ, and as each day his flesh attempts to resist him.
 Yet one thing he does, "forgetting what is behind and straining toward what is ahead," he seeks "to press on toward the goal to win the prize for which God has called him heavenward in Christ Jesus."
 He can say with Paul that even though he’s “the chief of sinners” and hasn't yet attained "the goal," by the grace of God he is what he is.

-Shortly after this Ryan graduated from UNM in Albuquerque with BA’s in Philosophy and English, then St. John’s College in Santa Fe with a Master’s degree in Classics.
+Shortly after this Ryan graduated from UNM in Albuquerque with BA’s in Philosophy and English, then St. John’s College in Santa Fe with a Master’s degree in Liberal Arts.
 The whole time while in secular academia he was resisting God’s call on his life to preach.
 It was after Santa Fe when he gave up the world's pursuits for good.
 The repulsion and futility he felt towards secular academics and the ambitions of the world catapulted him into the sole pursuit of preaching the gospel of Jesus Christ, which he’s done ever since, through the grace of our Lord.
 Ryan married his wife Tasha soon after.
 He and his wife live in El Paso, TX.